jordancoblin/jordancoblin.github.io/my-website/content/posts/mnist_nn/index.md

 train(train_loader, test_loader)
 ```

 And that's it!
-We've implemented a simple feedforward neural network from scratch and trained it on the MNIST dataset.
-The model should achieve an accuracy of around 98% on the test set after 20 epochs, which is quite impressive for such a simple model.
+We've implemented a feedforward neural network from scratch and trained it on the MNIST dataset.
+The model should achieve an accuracy of roughly 98% on the test set after 20 epochs, which is quite impressive for such a simple model.

 <!-- ## Debugging